hubtype/botonic/docs/docs/plugins/plugin-contentful.md

 - Updating the bot contents does not require redeploying the bot.
 - Users will need to download a much lighter bundle to start using the bot.

-Currently, the Contentful plugin allows your bot to easily access this kind of contents:
+Currently the Contentful plugin allows your bot to easily access this kind of contents:

 - Combinations of the following Botonic UI components: Start up messages, Carousels and Texts.
 Their buttons can be configured to trigger other botonic components as well as opening external URLs.